klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip17.md

 ```javascript
 kip17.transferFrom(from, to, tokenId [, sendParam])
 ```
 Transfers the token of the given token id `tokenId` from the token owner's balance to another address.
-The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
-Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip17Instance.options.from`.
-Without `sendParam.from` nor `kip17Instance.options.from` being provided, an error would occur.
+The address that was authorized to send the token owner's token (the operator) or the token owner him/herself is expected to execute this token transfer transaction.
+Thus, an authorized account or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip17Instance.options.from`.
+Unless both `sendParam.from` and `kip17Instance.options.from` are provided, an error would occur.
 It is recommended to use [safeTransferFrom](#kip17-safetransferfrom) whenever possible instead of this method.

 Note that sending this transaction will charge the transaction fee to the transaction sender.